Decision boundary

 Vertex AI is the distribution surface.
 Decionis Protocol remains the execution-time decision authority.
 The adapter route does request normalization and response shaping only.

-Use Decionis as a governed verification tool inside Vertex AI workflows without moving decision logic into the model layer.
-The current adapter route normalizes agent intent, invokes Decionis Protocol, and returns a governed verdict plus Decision Dossier proof that downstream tools can verify before write actions proceed.
+Use Decionis as a governed authority tool inside Vertex AI workflows without moving decision logic into the model layer.
+The adapter normalizes agent intent, invokes Decionis Protocol, and can return a governed verdict, Decision Dossier proof, and a short-lived signed execution token that downstream tools verify before write actions proceed.

-This page documents the shareable phase 1 import path for Google Cloud and Vertex AI partners.
+This page documents the shareable import path for Google Cloud and Vertex AI partners.

 Vertex AI is the distribution surface.
 Decionis Protocol remains the execution-time decision authority.
 The adapter route does request normalization and response shaping only.